bschaatsbergen/cidr/README.md

 true
 ```

-### Count distinct host addresses
+### Count

-To get all distinct host addresses part of a given CIDR range:
+To get a count of all addresses in a CIDR range:

 ```
 $ cidr count 10.0.0.0/16
-65534
+65536
 ```

 This also works with a IPv6 CIDR range, for example:

 ```
 $ cidr count 2001:db8:1234:1a00::/106
-4194302
+4194304
 ```

 Or with a large prefix like a point-to-point link CIDR range: